Apprenticeships

 • College credit can be arranged.

-• The minimum commitment is from September through May; Education Apprentices may be invited to stay as late as early August.
+• The minimum commitment is from late August through early June; Education Apprentices may be invited to stay as late as early August.

 Apprentice Coordinators